OdDev26/Ecommerce-signup-form/README.md

-Actual project on master branch
+Project is on master branch